 Yukon University will work with the First Nation first to tailor and then to deliver the program to its governing body in the First Nation's traditional territory.
 The materials and documents used will be tailored to the individual First Nation, and the entire curriculum can be tailored and customized to address the needs and challenges that the FN government currently faces.
 Each course can be fully modified, fully customized, and/or greatly expanded, including additional days or topics added, depending on the First Nation's requests.
 Suitable for current leadership groups.

 Fees for this program vary based on delivery method.
 Please contact the program advisor for more information.

 The emphasis in course delivery is on flexibility and responsiveness to the requirements of Yukon First Nations.
 Yukon University is committed to working with individual First Nations to deliver instructional materials in the manner best suited to their needs.
-Yukon University is also committed to improving access to this program by offering Whitehorse-based deliveries to general audience to develop and improve First Nations governing capacity.
+Yukon University is also committed to improving access to this program by offering training in communities.

 Course delivery is varied and may include lectures, seminars, presentations, group discussions, hands-on document use, and other participatory activities.
 Guest speakers and current and past First Nations leaders may come in to share personal experiences and contribute additional perspectives.

 - Unique course offerings based on Final and Self-Government Agreements tailored specifically to the needs of individual Yukon First Nations.

 - Provides essential skills and knowledge directly relevant to the administration of Yukon First Nations governments.